convertcom/javascript-sdk/packages/js-sdk/README.md

 Include `sdkKey` as a string property in the options object you pass to the constructor instance.
 The SDK will fetch the project configuration from Convert's CDN and will then refresh it every `dataRefreshInterval` milliseconds.

-> Note: if you use an authenticated key, then you need to include `seksdkKeySecret` as a string property.
+> Note: if you use an authenticated key, then you need to include `sdkKeySecret` as a string property.

 ```typescript
 import type {ConvertInterface, ConvertConfig} from '@convertcom/js-sdk';